 Overview

 Perched 305 metres (about 1,000 ft) above the wild Atlantic, the Kerry Cliffs dominate the south‑Kerry coastline near the fishing village of Portmagee.
 From the main viewing platform you can see the iconic Skellig Islands, Little Skellig and Puffin Island stretching across the horizon.
-The cliffs are part of the Skellig Ring, making them an ideal stop on any Wild Atlantic Way itinerary.
+The cliffs sit on the Skellig Ring, making them an ideal stop on any Wild Atlantic Way itinerary.

 History & Geology

-The cliffs are composed of Old Red Sandstone laid down around 400 million years ago when Ireland lay beneath a tropical sea.
+The cliffs are composed of Old Red Sandstone laid down around 400 million years ago when Ireland lay beneath a tropical desert sea.
 Successive layers of Devonian sandstone and siltstone have been sculpted by millennia of wave action, creating striking sedimentary bands, natural sea caves and wave‑cut platforms.
 Iron‑oxide staining gives the rock its subtle red‑purple hue, most vivid in the early morning light.
+The site is the closest mainland viewpoint to the UNESCO‑listed Skellig Rocks, and the surrounding landscape bears the imprint of ancient coastal processes.

 What to See & Do